a-ac-mishra/gcp_orchestration/README.md

 # ML Pipeline orchestration
-This repo will include code samples which will explain various orchestration approaches of ML components in a pipeline on GCP.
+This repo includes code samples which will explain various orchestration approaches of ML components in a pipeline on GCP.

 We have discussed the three most widely used ML workflows:
 1. Kubeflow